prash813/microcloud-demo/microcloud-demo-setup.md

 ```
 listener address is IP address that lxc container gets from lxd networking framework like ovn or ubuntu fan.

-6. Run matter-hauto-demo.matterdemo (if this is not the service in a [matter-hauto-demo server side snap](https://github.com/prash813/matter-mqtt-demo-service.git)).
+7. Run ```matter-hauto-demo.matterdemo``` (if this is not the service in a [matter-hauto-demo server side snap](https://github.com/prash813/matter-mqtt-demo-service.git)).
+8. You can access this service over browser from any PC in the uplink network of Mcloud using URL as printed on the terminal by the command in the previous step.

 # SETUP ON MATTER HUB DEVICE (RPi board)

 ## OTBR-snap setup
-1. connect all the interfaces
+1. Install otbr-snap and connect all the interfaces
-2. set appropriate value for infra-iface
+2. Set appropriate value for ```infra-iface``` snap config variable
-3. please execute following steps
+3. Please execute following steps
 ```
 	otbr-snap.ot-ctl dataset init new
 	otbr-snap.ot-ctl dataset commit active